 Syslog Message Facility

-Syslog messages are broadly categorized on the basis of the sources that generated them such as OS, process or application and are represented as integers ranging from 0-23, Cisco devices use the local facility ranges 16-23 (local0 – local7)
+Syslog messages are classified based on the sources that generated them, such as the operating system, process, or application.
+These categories, represented as integers ranging from 0-23, are used by Cisco devices for local facility ranges 16-23 (local0 – local7).

 Syslog Message Severity

-The log source (such as a router) which generates the syslog message also specifies the severity of the message using single-digit integers 0–7.
-Most networking devices will use log levels 0-6 with level 7 used for console troubleshooting.
-The codes are generally defined as:
+The log source, such as a router, which generates the Syslog message, specifies the message's severity using single-digit integers 0–7.
+Most networking devices use log levels 0-6, with level 7 used for console troubleshooting.

 Syslog Severities